sagemath/trac_to_gh/Issue 7576.md

 This patch makes several improvements to the prove_BSD function:

 - better handling of when the Heegner index is computed

 - speeds up several cases and makes some other cases possible

+- uses results from Dimitar Jetchev's thesis when applying the Kolyvagin bound

 Issue created by migration from https://trac.sagemath.org/ticket/7576